gecko242/CarPiHat/README.md

 **PLEASE NOTE:** Whilst I will do my best to support users of the CarPiHAT, I am not a software developer, and I am not able to provide custom software for your application.

 # Features:
--   12V - 5V buck converter to power the pi optional touchscreen, with fuse and filtering.
+- 12V - 5V buck converter to power the pi and touchscreen, with fuse and filtering.
--   Safe shutdown circuitry to allow the pi to control its own power, and to remove any parasitic drain when off.
+- Safe shutdown circuitry to allow the pi to control its own power.
+- < 1mA current draw when switched off.
 - Dedicated reverse, illumination and aux inputs, all opto isolated.
 - 2 opto isolated general purpose inputs. (for a total of 5 inputs)
--   2 high current, high side switched 12V outputs (@1A). (for switching relays, LED's ect)
+- 2 high current, high side switched 12V outputs (@1A). (for switching relays, lights ect)
--   1 independent CAN bus interface.
+- 1 independent CAN bus port.
 - Real time clock to maintain system time across reboots.
 - Broken out I2C bus.
 - Broken out 1W for temperature sensor ect.
--   Long pins to allow HAT stacking.
 - 5V Power Output for display ect.

 # Pinout:

 ![Datasheet](Datasheet.png)